 Content + Structure

-Our bachelor’s degree programme in Nutrition and Dietetics provides students with practical, science-based training aimed at honing professional skills and expertise.
+Our bachelor’s degree programme in Nutrition and Dietetics provides students with professional, methodological, social and personal skills and expertise.

 The bachelor's degree programme in Nutrition and Dietetics at the BFH prepares you for a career in nutritional therapy.
 You have the option of continuing your studies in our consecutive master’s degree programme.
 Working in dietetics requires a solid theoretical foundation as well as practical expertise – we dedicate equal attention to both in our bachelor's degree programme in Nutrition and Dietetics.
 You will put theory into practice in a range of practical training modules.